Which exchange rate matters to global investors?

 Abstract

-How do exchange rates affect the asset allocation of bond portfolio investors?
-Using detailed security-level holdings, we find that euro area-based investors systematically shed sovereign bonds as the dollar strengthens, confirming the role of the dollar as a global risk factor even for euro-based investors.
-More distinctively, they also shed local currency bonds when the euro strengthens, due to currency mismatches on their own balance sheets.
-There is no such effect for foreign currency bonds of the same sovereign issuers.
-These findings are consistent with a Value-at-Risk portfolio choice model that brings out separate roles for local, foreign and reference currencies.
+How do exchange rates affect global bond portfolios?
+Using security-level holdings data, we find that euro area investors systematically shed emerging-market and small open-economy sovereign bonds as the US dollar strengthens, confirming the dollar's role as a global risk factor even for euro-based investors.
+More distinctively, as the euro strengthens, investors shed bonds denominated in an issuer's local currency while maintaining exposure to the same issuer's foreign currency bonds.
+This behavior is consistent with currency mismatches on investors' balance sheets.
+We explain these findings with a Value-at-Risk portfolio choice model that brings out separate roles for local, foreign and reference currencies.

 JEL Classification: F31, G11, G15, G23